Alumnae Association

 Events in 2025/2026

-Please join fellow alumna, parents, families and staff for our final opportunity of the 2025 to gather together as a school community.
+We enjoyed a friendly, festive coffee morning with alumnae, parents, families and staff for our final opportunity of the 2025 to gather together as a school community before the 2025 Carol Service.

-Our new complimentary coffee morning, from 10.15am to 11.15am at the MacDonald Hotel in Windsor, will be held prior to our annual school Carol Service at Windsor Parish Church.
+This year, the coffee morning will be held on Friday 12 December 2026, from 10.15am to 11.15am at the MacDonald Hotel in Windsor, prior to our annual school Carol Service at Windsor Parish Church.

 We are always delighted to hear what events you would like to attend.
 Do get in touch and let us know!